 School Games Platinum Level Mark Award

-For the third successive year, we are delighted to announce that, The Glebe Primary School, have achieved the School Games GOLD Level Mark Award for the 2018/19 academic year!
+We are delighted to announce that, The Glebe Primary School, have achieved the School Games GOLD Level Mark Award!

 The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.